Defending Against Malicious Pageable Input: PageRequestDto Design

 |---|---|

-size=100000 | @Range(max = 100) limits max value |
+size=100000 | @Range(max = 100) caps the value |

-sort=malicious_field | Ignored if not in enum, uses default |
+sort=malicious_field | Ignored if not in enum; falls back to default |

 Multiple sort params | Only single sortBy accepted |

-page=-1 | @Min(1) limits min value |
+page=-1 | @Min(1) enforces minimum |

 Lessons Learned

-- Spring’s default Pageable accepts input without validation
+- Spring’s default Pageable doesn’t validate input

 From Kakao Tech Campus 3rd cohort Gift API clone coding, summarizing mentor feedback.